CleverTap Query Language

 "to": 20151025

-Common property filters enable developers to query for people or events that map with certain profile specific information.
+Common property filters enable developers to query for people or events that match certain profile-specific information.
 The following common profile property filters are currently supported:

 app_fields

-Supports filtering on OS Version, Version (refers to app version), SDK Version, Make and Model of device.
+It supports filtering on Operating System (OS) Version, Version (refers to app version), SDK Version, Make, and Model of device, as shown below:

 {